scrapy-plugins/scrapy-zyte-api/docs/reference/settings.rst

     all fields.

-If for any request a custom page object class is used to override some :ref:`zyte-api-extract` fields, the following stat is set:
+If for any request a custom page object class is used to override some :ref:`zapi-extract` fields, the following stat is set:

 .. code-block:: python